Do I Need Victron?

 Unless you have money to burn, skip Victron.

-Buy quality budget components (Vevor, Iceco, generic LiFePO4 from reputable sellers on Amazon with good reviews).
+Buy quality budget components like Vevor.
 Install them correctly with proper wire gauge and fusing.
 Monitor your system with a basic Bluetooth battery monitor ($80).

 If you're still convinced you need Victron, do this: